Classifiers are responsible for the classification of disabled sailors.

 US Sailing classifications are valid for an Olympic quadrennium (currently 2017-2020).
 The Master Classification List (MCL) contains the names, class and status of athletes who have been classified.
 There is no fee for listing a competitor on the MCL.

-Classification is required for all US Sailing Team qualifiers and the US Disabled Sailing Championship.
+Classification is required for all US Sailing Team qualifiers and the US Para Sailing Championship.
 Classification is strongly suggested for all other U.S. disabled sailors.

 What is Classification?